Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

     1. Extract the zip file pack.
 The Warthog Script can be run from any location.
        All files need to be in the same folder though.
-    2. Open TARGET Script Editor, Compile & Open AD_EDUserPrefs_v4.x.x.tmh.
-(Can also be run from TARGET GUI)
+    2. Open TARGET Script Editor, Compile & then Edit AD_EDUserPrefs_v4.x.x.tmh.
+(Can also be Run from TARGET GUI)
-    3. Edit User Preferences file, primarily the 'Core Hardware' variables (rest can be reconfigured on later runs) Close TARGET Script Editor when done editing.
+    3. Edit User Preferences file, primarily the 'Core Hardware' variables (rest can be reconfigured on later runs) Save & Close TARGET Script Editor when done editing.
          Note: Most commands can be tested prior to starting the game using the Event Tester & Device Analyzer.
     4. Copy the Elite Dangerous Profile to:
          C:\Users\USERNAME\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings
     5. Copy the TrackIR Profile to:
          C:\Users\USERNAME\AppData\Roaming\NaturalPoint\TrackIR 5\Profiles
-    6. Set the hotkeys in TrackIR; Pause Key to PAUSE, and Center to END.
+    6. Set the Hotkeys in TrackIR; Pause Key to PAUSE, and Center to END.
 (Tick 'Exclusive' in TrackIR to autoload)
-    7. Also set NVidia/AMD Capture Last 20mins hotkey to ALT+F11 (as required).
+    7. Set NVidia/AMD Capture Last 20mins hotkey to ALT+F11 (as required).
+(Default causes conflict)
     8. Map any other 3rd Party Keys such as Voice Comms (as required).
+(Setup Microphone Behaviour User Prefs)
+    9. Edit ED-BAT Batch File and update path/locations (if using auto-start batch sequence, else skip).
-    9. Open TARGET GUI & Run, and Start ED Launcher or ED-BAT file.
+    10.Open TARGET GUI & Run, and then Start ED Launcher or ED-BAT file.
-    10.*If you are not running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Config Menu, once loaded.*
+    11.*If you are not running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Config Menu, once loaded.*

        Always make sure the script is running as-well-as any other 3rd party tools prior to starting Elite Dangerous.